-Exercise period for all the above schemes is occurrence of liquidity event which is as follows:-
+Exercise period for all the above schemes is occurrence of liquidity event which is as follows :- b.
+Strategic Sale event conferring a right of drag along to the Current Shareholders.

-- a.Listing of equity shares on the recognized stock exchange. - b.
-Strategic Sale event conferring a right of drag along to the Current Shareholders. - c.
-Offer of purchase of shares from Option Grantees having Vested Options made by an investor. - d.
-Cash Settlement or Buy-back event whereby the Company makes an offer for settlement of the Vested Options with the Option Grantee or purchase Shares underlying Vested Options. - e.
+c.
+Offer of purchase of shares from Option Grantees having Vested Options made by an investor.

+d.
+Cash Settlement or Buy-back event whereby the Company makes an offer for settlement of the Vested Options with the Option Grantee or purchase Shares underlying Vested Options.

+e.
 Any other event, which Board may designate as a liquidity event

-The expense recognised for employee services received during the year is Rs.35 Lakhs.
+The expense recognised for employee services received during the year is Rs.47.24 Lakhs.

-(i) The following table lists the input to the Black Scholes models used for the options granted during the year ended 31 March 2022
+(i) The following table lists the input to the Black Scholes models used for the options granted during the year ended 31 March 2023